Joe Gibbs Racing: Controversy

+Lawsuit against Chris Gabehart and Spire Motorsports

+On February 19, 2026, JGR filed a lawsuit against former competition director Chris Gabehart, claiming he took confidential team information and accepted a leadership role with Spire Motorsports.
+JGR is seeking damages of at least $8 million.
+On February 24, 2026, JGR added Spire as a defendant to the lawsuit and requested a temporary restraining order preventing Gabehart from working in a comparable competitive role for Spire during the non-compete period.

 Motocross team

 In 2008, Gibbs branched out into motorcycle racing, forming the JGRMX team competing in the AMA motocross and Supercross championships.
 The team is based in Huntersville, North Carolina and is managed by Gibbs' son, Coy Gibbs.

-On January 5, 2008 the Muscle Milk/Toyota/JGRMX Team made its racing debut in the first round of the 2008 Supercross Series in Anaheim, CA with riders Josh Hansen and Josh Summey.
+On January 5, 2008, the Muscle Milk/Toyota/JGRMX Team made its racing debut in the first round of the 2008 Supercross Series in Anaheim, CA with riders Josh Hansen and Josh Summey.
 Josh Grant and Cody Cooper rode for the team in 2009, with Grant winning the opening round of Supercross at Anaheim.
 Grant and Justin Brayton rode for the team in 2010, and Davi Millsaps replaced Grant in 2011.
 James Stewart replaced Brayton in 2012, and won the Oakland and Daytona Supercrosses, while Millsaps finished second in points.
 On May 6, 2012, Stewart and the team officially parted ways.

 Grant and Brayton returned as the team's two riders in 2013 and were joined by Phil Nicoletti in 2014.
 Justin Barcia and Weston Peick replaced Grant and Brayton on the team in 2015, with Barcia winning two nationals Budds Creek and RedBud).
 In 2017, the team switched from Yamaha to Suzuki and added a 250cc effort, with Nicoletti and Matt Bisceglia.
 For 2018, JGRMX/Autotrader/Yoshimura Suzuki became the official factory Suzuki program, with riders Peick and Justin Bogle (450) and 2017 250SX West Champion Justin Hill, Nicoletti, Jimmy Decotis, and Kyle Peters (250).
 Hill scored a win at San Diego while Bogle missed most of the season with injuries as Malcolm Stewart filled in for him.
 The 2019 team consists of two-time Supercross champion Chad Reed, Peick, Hill (450), Decotis, Peters, Alex Martin, Enzo Lopes (250).
 Peick suffered serious facial injuries in a crash at the Paris Supercross in October 2018.